Interlisp/medley/internal/loadups/man-page/loadup.1.md

 **-a-, \-\-apps-, -apps-, -5-**
 : Synonym for "--target apps"

+**-ov, \-\-override, -override**
+: Automatically override the lock that prevents two loadups from running simultaneously.
+If this flag is not set and an active lock is encountered, the user will be asked to choose whether to override or exit.

 **-nc, \-\-nocopy, -nocopy**
 : Run the specified loadups, but do not copy results into loadups directory.